I come across many people that are vegan, or are currently transitioning.

 If you don’t know anybody else in real life that is vegan, utilise the online community!
 Most vegans are more than excited to help you transition and answer questions, and there are also Facebook groups and pages (like Learner Vegan!) to support you as a new vegan.
 I actually didn’t know any other vegans when I first went vegan 6 years ago.
 But through joining online communities, I now have friends and acquaintances that I know I can turn to online and meet up with.
 It’s reassuring to know there are people living the same lifestyle as me.

-We actually have a private Facebook Group where you can ask questions, share insight and connect with other new vegans.
+I actually have a private Facebook Group for moms where you can ask questions, share insight and work towards your vegan health goals.
 No judgement, only positivity!

 Try putting your town/county/area + ‘vegans’ (eg. Stafford vegans) into Google and/or Facebook to see where your local vegans are hanging out.
 Introduce yourself and get talking.
 It’s a great opportunity to find out where vegan food is sold, and make new friends too.